-Over the years, artists like Beyonce, Jay-Z, Rihanna, Kendrick Lamar, Neil Young, Carrie Underwood, Metallica, Major Lazer, and many more have performed alongside heads of state and other world leaders.
+Over the years, artists like Beyoncé, JAY-Z, Rihanna, Kendrick Lamar, Neil Young, Carrie Underwood, Metallica, Major Lazer, Stevie Wonder, the Killers, Pharrell, and many more have performed alongside heads of state and other world leaders.

 Billions of dollars have been committed by governments, NGOs, and private corporations to improve global education, access to water and sanitation, food security, energy independence, women’s rights, and much more.

 On Sept.
-23, the Global Citizen Festival is returning to Central Park with Stevie Wonder, Greenday, the Killers, Pharrell, and many more musicians to once again call for an end to extreme poverty.
+29, the Global Citizen Festival is returning to Central Park with Janet Jackson, the Weeknd, Shawn Mendes, Cardi B, Janelle Monáe, and John Legend, and many more influential figures to once again call for an end to extreme poverty.

 The 2018 Global Citizen Festival in New York will be presented for the very first time by Citi.
 MSNBC and Comcast NBCUniversal will air a live simulcast of the Festival on MSNBC and MSNBC.com.
 The Festival will also be livestreamed on YouTube and Twitter, presented by Johnson & Johnson.
 Proud partners of the 2018 Global Citizen Festival include Global Citizen’s global health partner and major partner Johnson & Johnson, and major partners P&G, CHIME FOR CHANGE Founded by Gucci, Verizon, House of Mandela, iHeartMedia, and NYC Parks.
 Associate partners include Microsoft, Great Big Story, and One Championship.